jfecher/golden-tests/README.md

 the expected output in each file so that it matches the actual output.
 Since this is all automatic, make sure to manually review any changes before using this flag.

+Alternatively, you can pass the `--interactive` (`-i`) flag to review each failing test file one at a time.
+Goldentests will show the diff for each failing file and prompt you to accept and overwrite that file, or reject the change and continue.

 ### Features